stetel/floppy/README.md

 Note: Floppy is not thread safe to ensure maximum performances.
 You should take care of synchronization only when you read/write the same var from different threads.

 # Importing
-The library can be imported by adding a dependency in the Gradle build file.
+The library is public and can be imported by adding a dependency in the Gradle build file.
 ```
-implementation 'com.stetel:floppy:1.0.0'
+implementation 'com.stetel:floppy:1.1.0'
 ```
-Please check what is the latest version.
+Please check which is the latest version before adding the line to your Gradle file.
-See [Stetel Maven repository website](https://maven.stetel.com/help.jsp) for more information.

 # Usage
 **Retrieve an instance of Floppy**